• Skip to main content

 Bake the cake

 • Pour the batter into the prepared pan and smooth the top with an offset spatula or the back of the spoon.
 Tap the pan on the countertop once or twice to remove any trapped air bubbles.
 Bake in the preheated oven for 45 to 50 minutes or until the cake passes the toothpick test.
-Remove the pan from the oven and let it cool for about 10 minutes while you can prepare the syrup.
+Remove the pan from the oven and let it cool for about 10 minutes while you prepare the syrup.

 Prepare the syrup

 • Carefully remove and place the cake on a wire rack.
-Heat the sugar, lemon juice and rose water and orange blossom water until sugar melts and thickens.
+Heat the sugar, lemon juice and rose water and orange blossom water until the sugar melts and thickens.
 Brush this warm syrup all over the warm cake and let it cool completely.

 ¼ cup sugar